TanguyScholtes/NodeJS-CLI/README.md

 ## Dependencies

-This tool uses [email-validator](https://www.npmjs.com/package/email-validator) to validate emails (duh), [Have I Been Pwned](https://haveibeenpwned.com/)'s API to check for account breaches and [axios](https://www.npmjs.com/package/axios) to contact this API.
+The core of this tool uses [email-validator](https://www.npmjs.com/package/email-validator) to validate emails (duh), [Have I Been Pwned](https://haveibeenpwned.com/)'s API to check for account breaches and [axios](https://www.npmjs.com/package/axios) to contact this API.
+The fancy part comes from [chalk](https://www.npmjs.com/package/chalk) and their pretty colors.

 Thanks to all of them for their great work.
 Keep being awesome !